 With the busy lifestyle many individuals maintain, it’s easy to see why nursing homes are so relied upon for seniors who are no longer fully capable to care for themselves.
 Unfortunately, because of their need for assistance and care, it’s these individuals who are also more vulnerable and susceptible to unforgivable actions.

-While the physical abuse of seniors is one of the most disgusting acts a person can perform, financial exploitation of a senior is just as damaging and oftentimes occurs more than any other form of abuse.
+While the physical abuse of seniors is one of the most disgusting acts a person can perform, financial exploitation of the elderly is just as damaging and oftentimes occurs more than any other form of abuse.
 Learn what this is and how to watch for it below.

 Common Forms of Financial Exploitation

 As a general definition, financial exploitation is when someone either steals, takes, or misuses assets from an elderly individual in their care as a means of their own personal benefit.
 This can occur in a number of ways, including matters involving:

 - Fraud – This involves the individual acting in a dishonest way when entrusted with the assets of an elderly individual.
 This can include the unauthorized use of checks.

 - Theft – This occurs far too often in nursing homes and involves a caretaker physically stealing money or other items from an elderly resident.

 - Electronic – Referred to as phishing, this occurs when someone uses electronic messages to encourage the elderly to enter in sensitive bank information or passwords.